 Why should we hire you despite the gap in your employment?

-This break gave me the opportunity to earn a certification in SQL and gain experience volunteering with Habitat for Humanity, where I managed fundraising campaigns.
-These experiences helped me grow my skill set and develop a fresh perspective.
-Combined with my previous experience in financial analysis at Greenway Consulting, I’m confident I can make a strong contribution to your team.
+This break gave me the opportunity to earn a certification in SQL and gain expertise volunteering with Habitat for Humanity, where I managed fundraising campaigns.
+These helped me grow my skill set and develop a fresh perspective.
+Combined with my previous practice in financial analysis at Greenway Consulting, I’m confident I can make a strong contribution to your team.

 Conclusion